The Vault of Horror (film): Plot

 Moore is an impoverished painter living in Haiti.
 When he learns that his paintings have been sold for high prices by art dealers Diltant and Gaskill after being praised by critic Fenton Breedley, all of whom told him that they were worthless, he goes to a voodoo priest and his painting hand is given voodoo power; whatever he paints or draws can be harmed by damaging its image.
 Rather awkwardly, these events coincide with his completing a self-portrait, which he keeps under lock and key to prevent the magic from turning on him.
 Returning to London, Moore paints portraits of the three men who cheated him, and mutilates the paintings to exact his revenge.
-He is also obliged to put his own portrait out in the open, because leaving it in an airless strongbox nearly suffocated him.
-A workman subsequently drops a can of paint thinner on the picture through a skylight, and Moore, as a result of the voodoo, suffers a correspondingly messy death.
+He gets revenge on the final victim Diltant by painting a red dot on the painting that leads to the gun-wielding man shooting himself in the forehead.
+He next runs back home, because leaving his painting in an airless strongbox would nearly suffocate him.
+He puts his own portrait out in the open before realizing he left his watch at the scene of the death.
+While running back, a workman accidentally drops a can of paint thinner on the picture through a skylight, and Moore, as a result of the voodoo, suffers a correspondingly messy death when trying to cross the road as a truck crosses his path.